Summary

 SOC and SIEM contracts carry the highest qualification bars in cybersecurity procurement, reflecting the sensitive nature of the access involved:

-SOC tenders are highly competitive and often evaluated on quality scores of 70% or more.
-Winning differentiators include: demonstrated knowledge of the specific threat landscape facing the contracting authority's sector; existing integrations with the platforms already deployed in the client environment; a proven track record of detecting and responding to incidents (case studies, metrics, references); a clear knowledge transfer plan if the client wants to build internal capability; and EU data residency commitments backed by legal guarantees.
-Providers that can demonstrate alignment with national CSIRT frameworks and offer seamless NIS2 incident reporting support will score significantly higher than those offering generic SOC services.
+SOC tenders are highly competitive and evaluated on quality scores of 70% or more in most specifications.
+The factors that separate winning bids from credible also-rans: demonstrated knowledge of the specific threat landscape facing the contracting authority's sector; existing integrations with the platforms already deployed in the client environment; a proven track record presented with actual MTTD/MTTR figures from comparable engagements; a clear knowledge transfer plan for clients who want to build internal capability over time; and EU data residency commitments backed by legal documentation rather than general assurances.
+Providers that can demonstrate alignment with national CSIRT frameworks and offer documented NIS2 Article 23 incident reporting workflows will consistently score higher than providers offering equivalent technical capability without this regulatory alignment.